nirzezak/trash_picking/README.md

   * `python main.py --back` - run the waste sorting program but instead of presenting the sorting simulation, present the background environments in the GUI

 ## Package Details
-### Featured Components
+### Featured Components and Project Structure
 #### UR5 robot arm and Robotiq 2F-85 gripper
 * Opening and closing of gripper
 * State machine designed for waste sorting

-And also features found in Gal Wiernik's acknowledged repository (some with minor adjustments):
+And also features found in [Multiarm Motion planner](https://github.com/galmw/centralized-multiarm-drrt) (some with minor adjustments):
 * Setup of arm and gripper - loading URDF models and setting gripper constraints
 * Collision checking
 * Inverse Kinematics